 After family and friends, Alexandra’s (“Allie’s”) passion in life was emergency medicine.
 Her interest began in high school where at a swim meet Allie used her life guarding skills to save a student injured in a diving accident.
 This experience had a lasting effect on her career choice.
 When Allie transferred to Phillips Academy Andover she became a leader in their Search and Rescue Program.
 She closely bonded with students and teachers, and loved their motto, which was fittingly, non sibi, not for self.

 After graduation from Andover, Allie attended UC Davis where she spent her first college night sleeping on the sidewalk to secure her placement in an EMT course.
 While in college, Allie worked as an EMT, a wilderness first-aid instructor, and volunteer member of the California-6 Disaster Medical Assistance Team.
 She was even awarded a special letter of commendation for her first response activities at an Alameda County Fair on July 4th, 1998,

 Allie found her joy in helping others.
 She studied Sign Language and became fluent in Spanish to better communicate with patients.
 College summers were spent on medical trips to rural clinics in Central and South America where she delivered her first baby whose mother insisted on naming her Alejandra.
 After being accepted to medical school at UC Davis, Allie continued to volunteer in student run clinics serving the under privileged.

-Tragically Allie was killed in a private airplane crash shortly before she was scheduled to start to her Emergency Medicine residency at UC Davis.
+Tragically, Allie was killed in a private airplane crash shortly before she was scheduled to start her Emergency Medicine residency at UC Davis.
 She was awarded her medical degree posthumously in June 2007.